EntropyCrusade/EntropyCrusade/README.md

 - 🏄‍ &nbsp; Community guy who loves being involved in communities and help students grow.\
 - 🌱 &nbsp; I'm on track for learning more about Machine Learning, Deep Learing, NLP, Bio-Infomartics.\
-- 💡 &nbsp; I’m looking to collaborate on Solving Problems using DSA and Machine Learning.
+- 💡 &nbsp; I’m looking to collaborate on Solving Problems using DSA and Machine Learning.\
 - ✍️ &nbsp; In my free time, I read books, watch fantasy movies.\
-- 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
+- 💬 &nbsp; Feel free to reach out to me for general consulting, or discussions on the above mentioned topics!\

 ## ⚡ Technologies
 Talk to me about: